Cinula/rock-paper-scissors-lizard-spock-game/README.md

 * Content
     * The information for the game Rock, paper, scissors, lizard, Spock game was taken from Code Institute from idea example 1.
     * Code institute and love Math projects helped me a lot in understanding a lot of content.
-    * I gathered information for a better understanding of the game engine and how to create JavaScript on YouTube the links are below:
+I gathered the information for a better understanding of the game engine and how to create JavaScript on YouTube the links are below:
     [link for Youtube ](https://www.youtube.com/watch?v=jaVNP3nIAv0&t=2160s)YouTube [link for](https://www.youtube.com/watch?v=3uKdQx-SZ5A&t=560s)
     [link for Youtube](https://www.youtube.com/watch?v=3uKdQx-SZ5A&t=560s)
 * Media